 Time is an important factor with retirement savings; the biggest advantage comes when you’re able to plow a lot of money in early.
 Delaying or minimizing contributions in the early years will have serious opportunity costs.

-Mortgages are what we might call patient debt.
+On the other hand, mortgages are what we might call patient debt.
 A 30- or 15-year fixed rate mortgage isn’t going anywhere.
 The payments are fixed for the term of the loan and the rate will never increase.
-They’re also self-amortizing, so even if we do nothing more than make the scheduled payments, the principal balance will go down, albeit slowly.
-Unlike credit cards and some other forms of debt, we can afford to leave mortgages alone until we’re ready to deal with them.
+They’re also self-amortizing, so even if you do nothing more than make the scheduled payments, the principal balance will go down, albeit slowly.
+Unlike credit cards and some other forms of debt, you can afford to leave your mortgage alone until you’re ready to deal with it.

 It might be better to focus on maximizing retirement savings early on, then shift resources into mortgage prepayment later.
 If you reach a point where your retirement savings are larger than your mortgage, the effort will seem that much easier.

-If you purchased your home with a minimum down payment—or even more if it was with 100% financing—and your equity position has gone negative, this is a situation that demands immediate cash infusion until the equity deficiency is cured.
+If you purchased your home with a minimum down payment — or even more if it was with 100% financing — and your equity position has gone negative, this is a situation that demands an immediate cash infusion until the equity deficiency is cured.